sye8/Python-Unity-ZMQ/README.md

 - gib [object]: Spawns [object] in scene.
 Currently supports "sphere" and "cube"

+- sendJSON: Sends a random JSON to be parsed by Python responder

+- receiveJSON: Request and parse a random JSON from Python responder

 The requester is run asynchronously so the UI won't be blocked.

 ## Note